Syncfusion AI Assistant

-View PDF files using the PDF Viewer in a Blazor Web App
+Getting Started with the Blazor PDF Viewer in Web App

-This article describes how to add the Syncfusion® Blazor PDF Viewer component to a Blazor Web App using Visual Studio or Visual Studio Code.
+This section explains how to include the Blazor PDF Viewer component in a Blazor Web App using Visual Studio and Visual Studio Code.

 Prerequisites